 ‘What on earth is a 401K and a ROTH IRA?’

 This is one of those American products that you hear about on the Dave Ramsey Podcast and it leaves a lot of us Brits stumped, luckily they do have UK equivalents

-A 401k is the equivalent of our auto-enrollment pension
+A 401k is the equivalent of our auto-enrolment pension

-A Roth IRA’s closet UK product would seem to be the LISA or Lifetime ISA
+A Roth IRA’s closest UK product would seem to be the LISA or Lifetime ISA

 Based on the numbers I hear on the podcast and from what I see on American blogs their interest rates and company matches do seem to be a bit better than what we get here in the UK.

 Where to invest your 15%